-- 4.18.1 The MCO shall pay a care coordination fee to Providers for qualified Enrollees of a certified Health Care Home within the MCO Provider network unless the MCO is using an alternative comprehensive payment arrangement or the Enrollee is attributed to an Integrated Health Partnership (IHP), that is receiving a population-based payment, identified in section 4.18.2(2).
-The fee schedule for Health Care Homes must be stratified according to the stratification criteria developed by the STATE, pursuant to Minnesota Statutes, §256B.0751 et seq.
-For Dual Eligible Enrollees, payment will be made for those Enrollees.
-In addition: - (1) The MCO will consider Medicare status, and any additional Medicare resources that may be available when determining Health Care Home care coordination payment rates for Dual Eligible Enrollees; and - (2) If a clinic or clinician is a certified Health Care Home and the MCO has a comprehensive alternative payment arrangement, that includes care coordination and is tied to measures related to patient health, patient experience and cost effectiveness with that clinic or clinician, then upon documentation in accordance with section 11.5.1(11)(b) below, the STATE will exempt the MCO from an additional Health Care Home care coordination fee for that Provider.
-The MCO is not required to pay both a Health Care Home care coordination fee and a fee based on a more comprehensive payment arrangement. - (3) The MCO is not required to pay both a Health Care Home care coordination fee and a fee based on a more comprehensive payment arrangement. - (4) The MCO is not required to pay a Health Care Home coordination fee if the enrollee is attributed to an IHP that is receiving a population-based payment.
+- 4.15.1 The MCO shall pay a care coordination fee to Providers for qualified Enrollees of a certified Health Care Home (HCH) within the MCO Provider network, unless the MCO is using an alternative comprehensive payment arrangement or the Enrollee is attributed to an Integrated Health Partnership (IHP), that is receiving a population-based payment, identified in section 4.16.2(2) below.
+The fee schedule for Health Care Homes must be stratified according to the stratification criteria developed by the STATE, pursuant to Minnesota Statutes §256B.0751 et seq.
+In addition: - (1) If a clinic or clinician is a certified Health Care Home and the MCO has an alternative comprehensive payment arrangement that includes care coordination and is tied to outcome measures related to patient health, patient experience and cost effectiveness with that clinic or clinician, then upon documentation in accordance with section 11.5.1(11)(c) below of the alternative comprehensive payment arrangement and its proposed performance and outcome measures, the STATE will provide a variance from the stratified fee schedule in 4.15.1 above and from any additional Health Care Home care coordination fee. - (2) The MCO is not required to pay both a Health Care Home care coordination fee and a fee based on a more comprehensive payment arrangement. - (3) The MCO is not required to pay a Health Care Home coordination fee if the enrollee is attributed to an IHP that is receiving a population-based payment.

-4.19 INTEGRATED HEALTH PARTNERSHIPS DEMONSTRATION FOR SNBC.
+4.16 INTEGRATED HEALTH PARTNERSHIPS DEMONSTRATION.